-From the spring semester of 2016, all students in IE Writing and Academic Writing will be required to upload the final draft of their written assignments to the new "Database of Student Writing."
+Since 2016, we have required all students in IE Writing and Academic Writing to upload the final draft of their written assignments to the new "Database of Student Writing."
 In this way, we will rapidly build up a collection of student writing as a deterrent against plagiarism.

-All students in IE Core are required to upload the final draft of their book reports to the "Database of Student Writing," which was established in the 2015 academic year.
+All students in IE Core are required to upload the final draft of their book reports to the "Database of Student Writing," which was established in our 2015 academic year.
 Students in all levels of IE Writing will have to upload the final draft of their paragraphs and essays to the database, as well.

-In addition, since the autumn semester of 2015, Academic Writing (AW) students have uploaded the final draft of their 1,500-word AW thesis.
 With this rapidly accumulating collection of student writing, it will be increasingly difficult for students to intentionally (or inadvertently) plagiarize from each other.